gwenythashlie/AirGuardian/README.md

   - 🟢 Green – Safe
   - 🟡 Yellow – Warning
   - 🔴 Red – Hazardous
-- Buzzer and fan activation for immediate alerts and ventilation
+- Buzzer and fan activation for immediate alerts
+- OLED for display using ESP8266

 ### 🔌 RESTful API
 - JSON-based endpoints for system integration